theJSZ/tsoha-pinball-collection-maintenance-helper/README.md

 * An admin can edit the collection afterwards
 * Any user can report a malfunction.
 The report always concerns a certain machine and must include a written description of what is wrong
 * The malfunction is given a severity rating from 1 (not severe, e.g. a light that is not working) to 3 (very severe, e.g. an important feature of the game is impossible to achieve because a mechanical switch not working)
+* When looking at reported malfunctions the user sees who reported it and when
 * An admin can mark a malfunction as fixed (i.e. delete the entry)
+* An admin can add other players to use their collection.
+They can be added either as normal users or as admins
+* An admin can remove users from their collection

 ### Find it on Fly.io:
 https://pcmh.fly.dev/